 This historic poets from Brazil list can help answer the questions "Who are some Brazilian poets of note?" and "Who are the most famous poets from Brazil?"
 These prominent poets of Brazil may or may not be currently alive, but what they all have in common is that they're all respected Brazilian poets.Use this list of renowned Brazilian poets to discover some new poets that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (23 items)

-Afonso Henrique da Costa Guimarães, known as Alphonsus de Guimaraens, was a Brazilian poet.
+Afonso Henrique da Costa Guimarães, known as Alphonsus de Guimaraens, (Ouro Preto, July 24, 1870—Mariana, July 15, 1921) was a Brazilian poet.
 The poetry of Alphonsus de Guimaraes is substantially mystical and involved with Catholicism.
-His sonets display a classical structure, and are profoundly religious.
+His sonnets display a classical structure, and are profoundly religious.
 They become increasingly sensitive as he explores the meaning of death, of the impossible love, of solitude and of his inadequacy regarding the world.
 However, the mystical tone marks in his works a feeling of acceptance and of resignation towards life, suffering and pain.
-Another characteristic aspect of his work ids the use of spirituality in relation to the feminine figure, which is considered to be an angel, or a celestial being.
-As a ...more on Wikipedia
+Another characteristic aspect of his work ids the use of spirituality in relation to the feminine figure, which is ...more on Wikipedia

 Age: Dec. at 51 (1870-1921)